2017 Global Youth Ambassadors Leadership Summit

 2016 Global Youth Ambassadors Leadership Summit

-From July 23–30, 2016, Chicago Sister Cities International and the University of Illinois at Chicago presented the inaugural Global Youth Ambassadors Leadership Summit.
+Last year, from July 23–30, 2016, Chicago Sister Cities International and the University of Illinois at Chicago presented the inaugural Global Youth Ambassadors Leadership Summit.

 Nine Chicago students participated in the Summit: six from Benito Juarez Community Academy, one from Robert Lindblom Math & Science Academy, one from Jones College Prep, and one from Holy Trinity High School.

 They were joined by eleven international students from Chicago’s sister cities: one from Birmingham, United Kingdom; one from Bogotá, Colombia; one from Durban, South Africa; one from Lucerne, Switzerland; two from Mexico City, Mexico; one from Paris, France; and four from Toronto, Canada.

 The participants had the opportunity to meet a number of women leaders in Chicago in a diverse cross-section of fields.
 The leaders shared their thoughts on leadership and discussed their path to success.
 Speakers included Jessica Droste Yagan of Impact Engine, Gabrielle Buckley and Margo W. O’Donnell of Vedder Price, Tracy Baim of Windy City Media Group, Amy Guth of the Association of Women Journalists Chicago, Maril MacDonald of Gagen MacDonald Karyn Pettigrew of Fashion Fair, Cheryl Burton of ABC 7 Chicago, Anne Pramaggiore of ComEd, and Deputy Mayor of Chicago Andrea Zopp.